portegys/CausationLearning/README.md

 # Causation learning.

 Learn causations in event streams that contain cause-and-effect sequences.
-A cause-and-effect sequence has a single effect event and one or more cause events.
-The cause events occur in an arbitrary order.
+A cause-and-effect sequence has a single effect event and one or more cause events, occurring in an arbitrary order.
 Cause and effect events can be distributed over time, meaning they can be separated by 0 or more intervening events.

+Several learning methods are available:<br>
+LSTM: Long Short-Term Memory neural network.<br>
+Simple RNN: Simple recurrent neural network.<br>
+Attention: LSTM with attention layer.<br>
+NN: Multilayer perceptron (non-recurrent).<br>
+GA: Genetic algorithm.<br>

 One aim of this project is to build more generalized mediator neurons for the Mona neural network.